torappinfo/uweb/en/tips.md

 date: 2023-04-11
 tags: [redirection]
 ---
-⚠️<span style="color:red">Redirection forwards cookies</span> with the setting option "Redirect cookies" enabled, so use the options with care.
+⚠️<span style="color:red">Redirection forwards cookies</span> with the setting option "Redirect cookies" enabled, so use the option with care.

 #### Setting options: "Url redirection" vs. "Resource redirection"
 "Url redirection" redirects the main/page url only while "Resource redirection" is for all urls in the page.